 Dopamine-Boosting Supplements

-Dopamine is a serious medicine used in emergency situations like heart attacks and shock.
+Dopamine is a serious medicine used only in emergencies like heart attacks and shock.

-So while actual dopamine supplements are not available, there are many dopamine-boosting supplements you can try.
+So, while actual dopamine supplements are not available, several supplements increase dopamine via various mechanisms.

 Tyrosine